IRT-SystemX/dqm-ml/README.md

 ### User with proxy server

-The computation of domain gap metrics requires the use of pretrained models that are automatically downloaded by pytorch in a local cache directory during the first call to those metrics.
+The computation of domain gap metrics requires the use of pretrained models that are automatically downloaded by pytorch in a local cache directory during the first call of those metrics.

 For users behind a proxy server, this download could fail.
 To overcome this issue, you can manually get those pretrained models by downloading the zip archive from this  [link](http://minio-storage.apps.confianceai-public.irtsysx.fr/ml-models//dqm-ml_pretrained_models.zip) and extract it in the following folder : ``` your_user_directory/.cache/torch/hub/checkpoints/```